Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A customer is using multiple AWS accounts with separate billing.
 How can the customer take advantage of volume discounts with minimal impact to the AWS resources?

-- [ ] Create one global AWS acount and move all AWS resources to tha account.
+- [ ] Create one global AWS account and move all AWS resources to tha account.
 - [ ] Sign up for three years of Reserved Instance pricing up front.
 - [x] Use the consolidated billing feature from AWS Organizations.
 - [ ] Sign up for the AWS Enterprise support plan to get volume discounts.